Software Engineering | Incremental process model

-Incremental process model is also know as Successive version model.
+The incremental process model is also known as the Successive version model.

-A, B, C are modules of Software Product that are incrementally developed and delivered.
+A, B, and C are modules of Software Products that are incrementally developed and delivered.

 Requirements of Software are first broken down into several modules that can be incrementally constructed and delivered.
-At any time, the plan is made just for the next increment and not for any kind of long term plans.
+At any time, the plan is made just for the next increment and not for any kind of long-term plan.
 Therefore, it is easier to modify the version as per the need of the customer.
-Development Team first undertakes to develop core features (these do not need services from other features) of the system.
+The Development Team first undertakes to develop core features (these do not need services from other features) of the system.

 Once the core features are fully developed, then these are refined to increase levels of capabilities by adding new functions in Successive versions.
 Each incremental version is usually developed using an iterative waterfall model of development.

-As each successive version of the software is constructed and delivered, now the feedback of the Customer is to be taken and these were then incorporated in the next version.
-Each version of the software have more additional features over the previous ones.
+As each successive version of the software is constructed and delivered, now the feedback of the Customer is to be taken and these were then incorporated into the next version.
+Each version of the software has more additional features than the previous ones.

-After Requirements gathering and specification, requirements are then spitted into several different versions starting with version-1, in each successive increment, next version is constructed and then deployed at the customer site.
+After Requirements gathering and specification, requirements are then split into several different versions starting with version 1, in each successive increment, the next version is constructed and then deployed at the customer site.
 After the last version (version n), it is now deployed at the client site.

-- Staged Delivery Model – Construction of only one part of the project at a time.
+1. Staged Delivery Model: Construction of only one part of the project at a time.

-- Parallel Development Model – Different subsystems are developed at the same time.
-It can decrease the calendar time needed for the development, i.e. TTM (Time to Market), if enough Resources are available.
+2. Parallel Development Model – Different subsystems are developed at the same time.
+It can decrease the calendar time needed for the development, i.e. TTM (Time to Market) if enough resources are available.

 - Error Reduction (core modules are used by the customer from the beginning of the phase and then these are tested thoroughly)

-- Uses divide and conquer for breakdown of tasks.
+- Uses divide and conquer for a breakdown of tasks.

 - Lowers initial delivery cost.